-- ☐ Before procuring a TNC group insurance policy from an unauthorized insurer, an excess line broker needs to obtain declinations from three (3) authorized insurers even if the insured meets the definition of an "exempt commercial purchaser." - ☐ TNC group insurance coverage may not be added to the "export list." - ☐ The declinations obtained shall be valid for one year and apply to all of the drivers insured under the group policy. - ☐ The excess line broker shall provide a written affirmation to the TNC of the unavailability of the group coverage from an authorized insurer annually. - ☐ Prior to procuring a TNC group insurance policy from an unauthorized insurer, an
+- ☐ Before procuring a TNC group insurance policy from an unauthorized insurer, an excess line broker needs to obtain declinations from three (3) authorized insurers even if the insured meets the definition of an "exempt commercial purchaser." - ☐ TNC group insurance coverage may not be added to the "export list." - ☐ The declinations obtained shall be valid for one year and apply to all of the drivers insured under the group policy. - The excess line broker shall provide a written affirmation to the TNC of the unavailability of the group coverage from an authorized insurer annually. - ☐ Prior to procuring a TNC group insurance policy from an unauthorized insurer, an excess line broker shall obtain a written commitment from the unauthorized insurer that the insurer shall: - (a) cooperate with the superintendent with regard to any inquiry or request for information pertaining to the group policy or any claim submitted thereunder; - (b) comply with the requirements of Insurance Regulation 64, "Unfair Claims Settlement Practices and Claim Cost Control Measures:" - (c) use licensed adjusters to investigate or adjust claims submitted under the group

-- excess line broker shall obtain a written commitment from the unauthorized insurer that the insurer shall: - (a) cooperate with the superintendent with regard to any inquiry or request for information pertaining to the group policy or any claim submitted thereunder; - (b) comply with the requirements of Insurance Regulation 64, "Unfair Claims Settlement Practices and Claim Cost Control Measures;" - (c) use licensed adjusters to investigate or adjust claims submitted under the group policy; - (d) maintain records in accordance with Insurance Regulation 152, "Standards of Records Retention by Insurance Companies," and - (e) maintain the privacy of consumers and customers in accordance with Insurance Regulation 169, "Privacy of Consumer Financial and Health Information." - 24.
+- policy; - (d) maintain records in accordance with Insurance Regulation 152, "Standards of Records Retention by Insurance Companies," and - (e) maintain the privacy of consumers and customers in accordance with Insurance Regulation 169, "Privacy of Consumer Financial and Health Information." - 24.
 The Department of Financial Services (DFS) issued final Cybersecurity Requirements for Financial Services companies that took effect on March 1, 2017.
 The regulation requires each covered entity (including New York surplus lines licensees) to implement an extensive cybersecurity program and designate a Chief Information Security Officer responsible for implementing and reporting the program to the DFS.
 While the regulation took effect on March 14, 2017, the requirements associated with reporting to the DFS are not due until February 15, 2018. - 25.
 In 2019, the Excess Line Association of New York published its "Compliance Advisor" noting that surplus lines policies are not necessarily exempt from state law, such as personal lines cancellation and nonrenewal standards, standard fire policy provisions, and other laws that apply to policies "issued or delivered" in the state. - 26.
-On January 14, 2021, New York introduced Assembly Bill A2349, which, if passed into law, would establish a group peer-to-peer car sharing regime in New York, which would allow surplus lines insurers to issue group liability and P&C coverage to car sharing programs and the shared vehicles used thereunder. - 27.
-New York Senate Bill S498 and New York Assembly Bill A5241, introduced on January 6, 2021 and February 12, 2021 respectively, would, if passed into law, (1) adjust the required contents of the broker's affidavit, and (2) eliminate the diligent effort requirement for certain commercial lines risks when a retail broker places coverage through an unaffiliated licensed excess line wholesale broker.
-NORTH CAROLINA NC
+Effective 2022, New York passed Assembly Bill A2349, which established a group peer-to-peer car sharing regime in New York allowing surplus lines insurers to issue group liability and P&C coverage to car sharing programs and the shared vehicles used thereunder. - 27.
+In 2022, New York passed legislation (SB 8127), which simplifies the excess line insurance placement affidavit requirements by allowing an affidavit to list the name and national association of insurance commissioners code of each authorized insurer declining a risk and that no additional diligent effort information shall be reported on the affidavit. - 28.
+New York Senate Bill 5896, referred to the Insurance Committee on March 22, 2023, would, if passed, eliminate the diligent effort requirement where a retail producing insurance broker seeks to procure or place commercial lines insurance through an unaffiliated wholesale excess line insurance broker.